 Memorable Manitobans: Alexander Jardine Hunter (1868-1940)

-In November 1914, he married Georgina Ellen Young (1885-1975) and they had three children: John Alexander Hunter (1916-?), James Gordon Hunter (1918-?), and Elizabeth Jean Hunter (1920-?, wife of Leslie George Robinson).
-He learned Ukrainian and translated Ukrainian stories and poems into English, including the poetry of Taras Shevchenko, notably Shevchenko’s Kozbar (1922).
+On 18 November 1914, he married Georgina Ellen Young (1885-1975) at Winnipeg and they had three children: John Alexander Hunter (1916-2012), James Gordon Hunter (1918-2012), and Elizabeth Jean Hunter (1920-2002, wife of Leslie George Robinson).
+He learned Ukrainian and translated Ukrainian stories and poems into English, including the poetry of Taras Shevchenko, notably Shevchenko’s Kobzar (1922).
 He studied insects, and a fly (Chilosia hunteri) was named for him.
 He wrote The Work Among the Ukrainians (circa 1922).
 His autobiography A Friendly Adventure: The Story of the United Church Mission among New Canadians at Teulon, Manitoba was published in 1929.
 He was made an Officer of the Order of the British Empire in 1935.

 1911 Canada census, Automated Genealogy.

 “Four Winnipeg citizens are among western Canadians recognized by King George in New Year's honors,” Winnipeg Free Press, 1 January 1935, page 1.